ganaraman/CDF-Workshop/README.md

     ````

 2. Adding the Schema to the Schema Registry
   - Step 1: Open a browser and navigate to the Schema Registry UI.
-You can get to this from the either the ```Quick Links``` drop down in Ambari, as shown below:
+You can get to this by clicking the ```Schema Registry Web Ui``` link in Cloudera Manager, as shown below:

     ![Image](https://github.com/ganaraman/CDF-Workshop/raw/master/registry_quick_link_cdf.png)